 Protective & risk factors

-What are Protective Factors & Risk Factors?
+What are Protective Factors and Risk Factors?

 Protective Factors are characteristics within the individual or conditions in the family, school or community that help someone cope successfully with life challenges.
 Protective factors are instrumental in healthy development; they build resiliency, skills and connections.